-What is the most important information I should know about ULTOMIRIS?
-ULTOMIRIS is a medicine that affects your immune system.
-ULTOMIRIS can lower the ability of your immune system to fight infections.
+ULTOMIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.

 - If you have not been vaccinated and ULTOMIRIS therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.